Mr-Faizan-Asim/Open-CV-Projects-/README.md

 - **Description**: A project that focuses on training the FastSAM (Fast Segment Anything Model) using a custom dataset for specialized image segmentation tasks.
 - **Directory**: `TrainFastSAM/CustomDataSet/`

----

-## Repository Structure

-The project repository is organized into the following structure: